Beinlausse/Autoencoders/README.md

 # Autoencoders
 ## Vanilla autoencoder
 ### Datasets
-We are working with two different datasets, first is Labeled faces in the wild(LFITW), it consists of photos of people and dataframe with its atributes.
+We are working with two different datasets, first is Labeled faces in the wild(LFW), it consists of photos of people and dataframe with its atributes.
 Another dataset is MNIST - dataset of handwritten numbers.
 It is used here for VAE and CVAE.
 ### AE
 Good articles about autoencoders https://habr.com/ru/post/331382 https://towardsdatascience.com\intuitively-understanding-variational-autoencoders-1bfe67eb5daf